List of Emmerdale characters introduced in 1995: Terry Woods

 Terry Woods, played by Billy Hartman, made his first appearance on 2 February 1995.

 Britt Woods

 Britt Woods, played by Michelle Holmes, made her first appearance on 2 February 1995.
-Holmes previously appeared in Emmerdale in 1993 as a love interest for Archie Brooks (Tony Pitts), so she was already familiar with some of the cast and filming practices.
+Holmes previously appeared in Emmerdale in 1992 as a love interest for Archie Brooks (Tony Pitts), Lindsey Carmichael, so she was already familiar with some of the cast and filming practices.
 Britt was introduced alongside her husband Terry Woods (Billy Hartman).
 They are employed as managers of The Woolpack pub.
 Holmes described her character as "a lively woman and she knows her own mind."
 She explained that Britt worked in bars in Lanzarote for a number of year, and she and Terry had also been working in Benidorm prior to their arrival in Emmerdale village.
 An Inside Soap writer compared the characters to Den Watts (Leslie Grantham) and Angie Watts (Anita Dobson) from fellow soap EastEnders, but noted that Terry and Britt "seem blissfully in love!"